 Nepal being the centre of Himalayan range with unparallel mountains with worlds 8th highest peaks has more to offer, we at Trekking Guide Team Adventure offers a leisure walk and hike in and hike around Kathmandu valley for people with limited times in Nepal and still wants to feel the closeness of snow capped mountains with natural fresh air and to escape the hustle bustle of city life for few days and more as per your requirements.
 Short hiking in Kathmandu is famous for both local and international tourists in Nepal.

-We have choice of scenic and cultural country walks and hikes for you to take delight in our various pleasant hikes with tours, this is a perfect choice for families, school and collage group and for corporate people who needs a change of scene and fresh air after being in the closed city area.
+We have choice of scenic and cultural country walks and hikes for you to take delight in our various pleasant hikes with tours, this is a perfect choice for families, school and college group and for corporate people who needs a change of scene and fresh air after being in the closed city area.

 Option no. 1